Peninsula (film): Plot

-The militia transports the truck to their base, unaware of the money inside.
-They are part of the rogue faction Unit 631, which imprisons Chul-min and forces him to participate in cruel survival games that pit captives against zombies.
-Private Kim discovers the money and informs Captain Seo, who secretly contacts the mobsters and plans to escape the peninsula alone with the truck.
-Meanwhile, Jung-seok tells Min-jung and her family that an extraction ship awaits his team and the truck at Incheon Port.
-Min-jung devises a plan to steal the truck and escape the peninsula with her family and Jung-seok.
+Unit 631 takes the truck to its base, unaware of the money inside, and forces Chul-min into a survival game against zombies.
+Private Kim discovers the money and informs Captain Seo, who secretly contacts the mobsters and plans to escape the peninsula alone.
+Jung-seok tells Min-jung that an extraction ship awaits at Incheon, prompting her to devise a plan to steal the truck and escape with her family and Jung-seok.

-The following night, Jung-seok and Min-jung infiltrate the militia base.
-Holding Private Kim at gunpoint, Jung-seok learns that Chul-min is still alive, and halts the ongoing survival game to rescue him.
-Chul-min narrowly saves Jung-seok from a zombie bite but is shot dead by Hwang.
-Min-jung fends off Seo and escapes in the truck with Jung-seok, but their route is blocked by a horde of zombies.
-Joon-yi, Yu-jin, and Elder Kim arrive and distract the zombies on a chase to their car.
+That night, Jung-seok and Min-jung infiltrate the militia base.
+After learning from Private Kim that Chul-min is alive, Jung-seok interrupts the survival game to rescue him.
+Chul-min saves Jung-seok from a zombie bite but is shot dead by Hwang.
+Min-jung escapes with Jung-seok in the truck, but a zombie horde blocks their route.
+Joon-yi, Yu-jin, and Elder Kim arrive and distract the zombies with their car, enabling both vehicles to escape.
+Hwang and Unit 631 pursue them, but their vehicles are destroyed and Hwang is killed by zombies.

-The two vehicles escape with Hwang and Unit 631 in pursuit.
-They manage to destroy the pursuing vehicles, and Hwang is killed by zombies.
-Seo, having killed Private Kim, ambushes the family at Incheon Port and takes Joon-yi hostage.
-Yu-jin distracts Seo, allowing Joon-yi to escape, but Elder Kim is fatally shot and Min-jung is wounded in the ensuing confrontation.
-Seo escapes with the truck and boards the extraction ship, but the mobsters betray and shoot him.
-As he dies, Seo reverses the truck to deliberately jam the cargo ramp, allowing zombies outside to overrun the ship and kill everyone onboard.
+At Incheon Port, Seo kills Private Kim, ambushes the family, and takes Joon-yi hostage.
+Yu-jin distracts him, allowing Joon-yi to escape, but Elder Kim is fatally shot and Min-jung is wounded.
+Seo reaches the extraction ship with the truck, only for the mobsters to betray and shoot him.
+Before dying, he reverses the truck into the cargo ramp, allowing zombies to overrun the ship and kill everyone aboard.

-Jung-seok and the family manage to signal a passing U.N.
-Chinook.
-Min-jung, injured, stays to hold back a horde of zombies so Jung-seok and her daughters can reach the helicopter before preparing to shoot herself.
-Remembering Chul-min's words about his failure to protect his family, Jung-seok returns to save her and shoots the zombies down.
-Min-jung escapes, and the family safely board the helicopter and evacuate the peninsula.
+Jung-seok and the family signal a passing U.N.
+Chinook, which responds to Elder Kim's radio transmission.
+Min-jung stays behind to hold off the zombies while Jung-seok and her daughters reach the helicopter, intending to shoot herself afterwards.
+Remembering Chul-min's regret over failing to protect his family, Jung-seok returns for her and kills the pursuing zombies.
+Min-jung escapes, and the family safely boards the helicopter and evacuates the peninsula.